ifm/developerportal/v1.1.30/_sources/Technology/3D/ProcessingParams/mixedPixelFilter.md.txt

 # Mixed Pixel Filter
 ## Abstract

 We call "mixed pixels" pixels resulting from a mixed signal from foreground and background planes (typically, the pixel "lands" partially on an object and partially on its background).
 Such pixels don't represent the distance measurement to either object and lie somewhere in between (they appear to be *flying*, and we sometimes refer to them as *flying pixels*).
 The mixed-pixel filter invalidates these pixels.
-The `mixedPixelFilterMode` setting defines whether this filter is activated and which validation methods is used. `mixedPixelFilterMode = 1` switches to angle validation check (adjust it with `mixedPixelThresholdRad`). `mixedPixelFilterMode = 2` switches to distance based validation check (this mode is inherited from previous algorithm versions and will most likely be deprecated in the future). `mixedPixelFilterMode = 0` switches the filter off completely.
+The `mixedPixelFilterMode` setting defines whether this filter is activated and which validation methods is used. `mixedPixelFilterMode = 1` switches to angle validation check (adjust it with `mixedPixelThresholdRad`). `mixedPixelFilterMode = 2` switches to distance based validation check. `mixedPixelFilterMode = 0` switches the filter off completely.

 :::{note}
 We recommend either disabling the filter (more precision on objects' edges) or using the angle based validation method (`mixedPixelFilterMode = 1`) to remove pixels between objects and their backgrounds.